webpages/webpages/README.md

         # handle user request to modify something and redirect to result page
         # where we can show appropriate message

+We can modify page behaviour with subclassing one Page to build another, with similar things.
+For example, we can create general page behaviour and use it in multiple pages that subclass this one.

 Project diagrams
 --------

+*(this is onl diagram for my old idea, and I will delete this soon)*

 ![Project diagram](https://raw.github.com/1st/webpages/master/rapidpy_framework_diagram.png "Project diagram")